talaamm/piscine-go-ND_July2023/README.md

 Hello there,

-These were my own solutions for the first intensive month to learn Golang (piscine-go with 01-edu).
+These were my own solutions for the first intensive month to learn Golang (piscine-go with Notredame university & 01-edu).
 PLEASE DO NOT COPY ANY SOLUTION!!!!
 Try to understand the task and solve it on your own.
 This is your objective, to LEARN!
 This repo is just for HELP.